AlexLinov/BinChecker/README.md

   ```

 ### Summary
 Now supporting command-line arguments, the tool lets users find `.exe` files where `BUILTIN\Users` have Full Control.
-Use `-first` to stop after finding the first such file, speeding up the search.
+Use `-quick` to stop after finding the first such file, speeding up the search.

 ## Prerequisites